sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/android-sdk.md

   ```
 - The primary CI job also runs `strictmodeSmoke`, Dokka (`generateApiDocs`), and an AAR size gate.
 Ensure these pass before release candidates.

+### Conformance suites and runbooks
+- iOS/tvOS Adapter Dev Kit and CLI runner: see `docs/Developer-Facing/AdapterDevKit.md` for cross‑platform parity, and how to validate adapters end‑to‑end without bundling them in core.
+- Networked sandbox testing (console/site/billing/VRA/soak): see `docs/Internal/QA/networked-sandbox-runbook-2025-12-06.md`.

 ---

 ## 12. Troubleshooting checklist